rainlab/notify-plugin/README.md

 Here is an example of registering context parameters, which are available globally to all notifications.

     \RainLab\Notify\Classes\Notifier::instance()->registerCallback(function($manager) {
-        $manager->registerContextVars([
+        $manager->registerGlobalParams([
             'user' => Auth::getUser()
         ]);
     });

 ## Creating Event classes

-An event class is responsible for preparing the properties that will be passed to the conditions and actions.
-The static method `makePropertiesFromEvent` will take the arguments provided by the system event and convert them in to parameters.
+An event class is responsible for preparing the parameters passed to the conditions and actions.
+The static method `makeParamsFromEvent` will take the arguments provided by the system event and convert them in to parameters.

     class UserActivatedEvent extends \RainLab\Notify\Classes\EventBase
     {